Call of Duty: Modern Warfare III Review

 Modern Warfare III picks up right where the events of the last game left off, with that tiny little teaser at the end that confirmed that fan-favorite antagonist Vladimir Makarov would finally be making an appearance in the plot after two full games with very little involvement.

-The story this time starts off with an assault on a prison complex, as the Russian mercenary outfit known as the Konni Group attempts to free Makarov from his cell hidden deep within the facility.
+Our story this time starts off with an assault on a prison complex, as the Russian mercenary outfit known as the Konni Group attempts to free Makarov from his cell hidden deep within the facility.
 They succeed in doing so, thus kickstarting the chain of events that unfold during this new game.

 And while I do think that the opening heist as you infiltrate the prison is pretty decent, the campaign simply goes downhill from there.
 The entire story is an insulting and mediocre trip down memory lane, where the developers are more focused on reliving past glories instead of actually creating something new and unique.